OutSystems/docs-product/src/extensibility-and-integration/javascript/web/run-js-code.md

 ![](images/run-js-code-1.png)

-Since the value of an Extended Property is an expression, you can also type the JavaScript source code directly in the **Extended Property** value:
+Since the value of an Extended Property is an expression, you can also type the JavaScript source code directly as the **Extended Property** value:

 ![](images/run-js-code-6.png)